T-Mobile Sidekick: hiptop2/T-Mobile Sidekick II (Sharp)

-The dimensions of the Hiptop2 are 133 mm x 64 mm x 21 mm.
+Announced on August 9, 2004, and released on September 22, 2004 by T-Mobile US, the Hiptop 2 (stylized hiptop2) was the first to be manufactured by Sharp.
+Compared to the first generation, the new model moved the D-Pad (directional-pad), previously found on the inside, to the left hand side of the device, while shoulder dials, volume and power buttons were on the outside edges.
+The Hiptop2 also features an integrated VGA camera and a speakerphone at the rear of the unit.
+Also was the addition of page-up/page-down buttons on the top and bottom of its scroll wheel.

+In Canada, the Danger Hiptop2 launched on March 8, 2005.
+The Hiptop2 launched in Germany on March 10, 2005.
+It was later launched in Austria in October 2005 and Great Britain in November 2005.
 On October 9, 2006, the Australian Hiptop2 was released through Telstra.
 The Australian version is practically the same as the Sidekick II in the U.S. but re-constructed for the Australian audience – it has MSN Messenger built-in as the default messenger and Yahoo!
 Messenger which is downloadable from the catalog (the US version has Yahoo and AOL Instant Messenger).

+Limited edition

 There are also two limited edition variants of the T-Mobile USA Sidekick II: Juicy Couture Edition (Pink) and Mister Cartoon Edition (Black).
 These are different case colors with the same hardware and operating systems.

-Hiptop3/T-Mobile Sidekick 3 (Danger/Sharp)
+hiptop3/T-Mobile Sidekick 3 (Sharp)

-Released July 10, 2006, the Hiptop3 manufactured by Sharp was smaller than previous versions, measuring 130 mm wide x 59 mm high x 22 mm thick.
-All features, including the line-by-line scroll feature remained the same.
-Software remained basically the same, but with the addition of more applications.
+Announced in June 2006 and released July 10, 2006 in the US, with a later release in Europe, the Hiptop 3 (stylized hiptop3) manufactured by Sharp was 20% physically smaller than its predecessor.
 The industrial design was changed as well as a new color scheme to a dark gray shell with silver trim and gloss black buttons.
 The scroll wheel was replaced by a multicolor LED-lit six-direction trackball replacing the D-pad as the indicator light.
-The keyboard was also changed to a rigid plastic keyboard differing from the rubber keyboard of previous models known to peel away from the unit (although easily replaceable).
+The keyboard was also changed to a rigid plastic keyboard differing from the rubber keyboard of previous models known to peel away from the unit.

+All software features, including the line-by-line scroll feature were retained from the previous model.
+Software remained basically the same, but with the addition of more applications.
+This included MP3 playback software, allowing the playback of MP3, WAV and AAC format audio files from the built-in storage.
+A Bluetooth module was also added as well as an upgrade of the cellular modem to support faster EDGE data speeds.